-In this section, we have shown how several prominent models can explain the under- and overrevision of forecasts at the average (b > 0) and individual level $(\beta < 0)$, respectively.
-However, neither of these models are simultaneously consistent with the over- and underreaction to public information documented in the data $(\delta \leq 0)$.
+In this section, we have shown that several prominent models can explain the under- and overrevision of forecasts at the average (b > 0) and individual level $(\beta < 0)$, respectively.
+However, neither of these models have been simultaneously consistent with the over- and underreaction to public information $(\delta \leq 0)$.
 At its core, there are two reasons for this result.

-• First, when forecasters follow a rule akin to (4.5), in which they over-emphasize private information, they still extract the correct information from public signals.
+- First, when forecasters' follow a condition akin to (4.5), in which they only overemphasize private information, they still (conditionally) extract the correct information from public signals.
 The Bayes' conditional expectation $\mathbb{E}\left[\theta \mid \mu_i, y\right]$ enters immediately into (4.5).
-Proposition 2 and its extensions show that this, in turn, implies that δ is always equal to zero.
-Hence, to explain the observed over- and undereactions to public signals, forecasters necessarily have to misperceive the information content of public signals.
-Their conditional expectation in, for example, (4.5) must differ from the truth ($\mathbb{E}[\theta \mid \mu_i, y] \neq \hat{\mathbb{E}}[\theta \mid \mu_i, y]$, where $\hat{\mathbb{E}}[\cdot]$ denotes a misperceived expectation operator).

-• Second, these misperceptions need to take a flexible form.
+Proposition 2 and its extensions show that this, in turn, implies that the overand underreaction coefficient δ always equals zero.
+Hence, to explain the survey data, forecasters necessarily have to misperceive the information content of public signals. - Second, these misperceptions need to take a flexible form.
 As Corollary 1 and its extension shows, they cannot, for example, always result in an excessive weight placed on public information.
-Misperceptions need, in this case, to be malleable.
+Whatever misperception we consider needs to result in both too much as well as too little weight assigned to public information.